ybtheflash/playpal/README.md

 # Playpal - A CD/DVD Library Management System

-This is a full-stack library management system built using PHP and MySQL.
+This is a full-stack CD?DVD library management system built using PHP and MySQL.
 It allows users to manage library items, issue and renew items, and generate reports.

 ## Features